enorfelt/node-red-contrib-pid-autotune/README.md

 ### Input

 1. On input, starts a new autotune process if not started.
 You can also, continuesly, set current temp with a specific topic.
+Send 'stop' in cmd property to stop current auto tune process.

 ### Outputs